tungno/prog2006-2025/README.md

 ## Video Presentation

-A comprehensive video presentation of this portfolio is available at: [youtube-link](https://youtu.be/ExIQ7vTysU4?si=xEfot9qt9YG9k_kc)
+A comprehensive video presentation of this portfolio is available at: <a href="https://youtu.be/ExIQ7vTysU4?si=xEfot9qt9YG9k_kc" target="_blank">YouTube Video</a>

 ## License